7 Facts about our InsideTracker Review

 With Whole Genome Sequencing, Nebula provides the most comprehensive results for the most affordable price.
 Unlike other DNA testing companies like 23andMe and AncestryDNA, which only read approximately 600,000 positions (0.02%) of your DNA, or InsideTracker, which only focuses on a few hundred, we read approximately 6,000,000,000 positions (100%).

-Once you buy our kit, you get access to our genome exploration tools, which you can use to continuously answer new questions regarding how your genes affect health, wellness, and various other traits.
-Bundled in with your one-time payment for this kit is lifetime access to your data and our regularly updated blog, which keeps you updated about the latest happenings in genetic research and provides personalized DNA reports.
+Once you buy our kit, you get access to our genome exploration tools, which you can use to continuously answer new questions about your genes affect health, wellness, and various other traits.
+Bundled in with your one-time payment for this kit are lifetime access to your data and our regularly updated blog, which keeps you updated about the latest happenings in genetic research and provides personalized DNA reports.

 |Testing Method||Blood sample (biomarkers) and cheek swab (DNA)||Saliva sample|